UVAdMIST/swmm_rl/README.md

 # swmm_rl
 This repository contains Python codes for using reinforcement learning with the U.S EPA's Stormwater Management Model (SWMM) to develop real-time control policies of stormwater systems.
 Passive and Rule-based Control codes are included for comparison with RL.
+SWMM input files and forecast data are available on HydroShare: http://www.hydroshare.org/resource/e2d21c9224ab4aefaf1a5b6394b270b1.

 Required packages:
 1. pyswmm